 Spot Markets Overview

-If the data feeds aren't connecting as quickly as normal, then as a temporary measure click on the item name to open up the full graph.
-The feeds will eventually establish in the background.
+If the data feeds aren't connecting as quickly as normal, then as a temporary measure click on the asset's name to open up the full interactive graph.
+The feeds and current gold prices will eventually establish in the background.

 Also, if you feel that there is a data item missing that you believe would make an important addition to the prices already shown then please do contact us and I will review your suggestion and get back to you.